 - 1 cup confectioners' sugar

 - 1. In a large bowl, dissolve yeast in warm water.
 Add the oats, whole wheat flour, brown sugar, butter, egg, salt and 1 cup all-purpose flour.
 Beat on medium speed until smooth.
 Stir in enough remaining flour to form a soft dough (dough will be sticky).

 - 2. Turn onto a lightly floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a bowl coated with cooking spray, turning once to coat the top.
 Cover and let rise in a warm place until doubled, about 1 hour.

 - 3. Punch dough down.
 Roll into an 18-in. x 12-in. rectangle; spread with butter.
 Combine sugar and cinnamon; sprinkle over dough to within 1/2 in. of edges.

 - 4. Roll up jelly-roll style, starting with a short side; pinch seams to seal.
 Cut into 12 slices.
-Place cut sides down in a 13-in. x 9-in. baking pan coated with cooking spray.
+Place cut side down in a 13-in. x 9-in. baking pan coated with cooking spray.
 Cover and let rise until doubled, about 45 minutes.